 I’m a person of brains, wit and empathy.
 I have a solid career, I speak to my mum regularly, and I go off in the sack.
 Too bad I’m short.
 Right?

-Over the last couple of days, I noticed the news of the New York woman who decided to hold her own bootleg Tinder version of The Bachelor, we laughed, but it was an exercise in public humiliation…with a minimum height.
-According to numerous sources, those shorter than 5′ 10″ where turned away.
+In 2018, I noticed the news of the New York woman who decided to hold her own bootleg Tinder version of The Bachelor, we laughed, but it was an exercise in public humiliation…with a minimum height.
+According to numerous sources, those shorter than 5′ 10″ were turned away.
 You must be this tall to ride.

 $MTCH Meanwhile, “The Bachelor” producers are probably upset that they didn’t think of this first, could have been a new franchise for them.
 Will be interesting to see if Tinder’s parent co Match Group has a response to this use of the service. https://t.co/VKVgvfGb1O